Fiat Chrysler CEO says company strong enough to stand alone

-DETROIT (AP) — Fiat Chrysler’s new CEO says major job cuts or an alliance with other automakers are not in the plans for the Italian-American automaker.
+DETROIT (AP) — Major job cuts or an alliance with other automakers are not in the plans for Italian-American automaker Fiat Chrysler, the company’s new CEO says.

-Mike Manley says the company downsized its workforce significantly a decade ago, and smaller cuts have been made since.
+Mike Manley, who took over for the late Sergio Marchionne last year, said the company downsized its workforce significantly during the global financial crisis a decade ago, and smaller cuts have been made since.
 So unlike crosstown rivals Ford and General Motors, he doesn’t expect any “big bang event.”

-Manley took over for the late Sergio Marchionne last year.
-Three years ago, Marchionne was shopping for a partner and said the industry needed to consolidate to better share huge capital investment costs.
+Three years ago Marchionne was shopping for a partner and said the industry needed to consolidate to better share huge capital investment costs.

-But Manley says FCA is now in a different position and can go it alone.
-He says at the Detroit auto show that the company has the resources and the balance sheet to stand on its own.
+But Manley said FCA is now in a different position and can go it alone.
+“We know we have the resources.
+We have the balance sheet strength,” he told reporters Monday at the North American International Auto Show in Detroit.

 Most Read Business Stories